curtisblackwell/garnish/README.md

 ### Sentence Case

-	{exp:garnish:sentence_case}it was cold and it rained so I felt like an actor.{/exp:garnish:sentence_case}
+	{exp:garnish:sentence_case}it was cold, and it rained, so I felt like an actor.{/exp:garnish:sentence_case}

 will return

-	It was cold and it rained so I felt like an actor.
+	It was cold, and it rained, so I felt like an actor.

 ### Uppercase